-Besides noble language, the use of two way systems of demonstratives is also applied in common Sasak language.
+Besides noble language, the use of two way systems of demonstratives is also applied in the common Sasak language.
 It occurs in the dialect of Kuto-Kutein Bayan and Genggelang.
-This phenomenon occurs because of accommodation ofother's dialect; the speakers in Bayan and Genggelang accommodate demonstratives of Nggeto-Nggetedialect because this dialect is spoken in the neighboring village.
+This phenomenon occurs because of the accommodation of other's dialects; the speakers in Bayan and Genggelang accommodate demonstratives of Nggeto-Nggetedialect because this dialect is spoken in the neighboring village.
 Thus, contact between the communities often happens because both speakers of the dialect meet in the tourism object, Rinjani Mountain.
 They often act as a guide for tourists visiting the Rinjani Mountain.
-Long contact between them results the language assimilation in which it is clearly shown in the use of deictic system of demonstrative by the speakers of Kuto-Kutedialect in Genggelang and Bayan village.
+Long contact between them results in language assimilation, which is clearly shown in the use of a deictic system of demonstrative by the speakers of Kuto-Kute dialect in Genggelang and Bayan village.

-However, the speakers of Nggeto-Nggetedialectkeep using three -way systems in their daily communication.
-Geographically, the speakers of Nggeto-Nggetedialect in east Lombok are closer to the mountain than those of the speakers of Kuto-Kutein Genggelang and Bayan.
-Nonetheless, official tracking for climbing the mountain is from north Lombok which means that most tourists climb the mountain from north Lombok.
-The speakers of the neighboring dialect, Nggeto-Nggete, usually wait for the tourists in the tourism location so they may get contact each other and the speakers of Kuto-Kutedialect accommodate the neighboring demonstratives.
-Based on the interview, speakers of Kuto-Kute dialect often get contact with the speakers of neighboring dialect when they sell something to the tourists.
+However, the speakers of Nggeto-Nggetedialectkeep using three-way systems in their daily communication.
+Geographically, the speakers of Nggeto-Nggetedialect in east Lombok are closer to the mountain than those of the speakers of Kuto-KuteinGenggelang and Bayan.
+Nonetheless, official tracking for climbing the mountain is from north Lombok, which means that most tourists climb the mountain from north Lombok.
+The speakers of the neighboring dialect, Nggeto-Nggete, usually wait for the tourists in the tourist location so they may get contact each other, and the speakers of Kuto-Kutedialect accommodate the neighboring dialects when they sell something to tourists.

-The people of Bayan and Genggelang just accommodate demonstrative intensifier from the neighboring dialect.
+The people of Bayan and Genggelang just accommodate demonstrative intensifiers from the neighboring dialect.
 They have senene(this one) for proximal demonstrative intensifier and senono(that one) for distal one.
 This demonstrative is used to intensify the object being spoken.
-For instance, Theconversation (26) below is from Genggelang village.
-The speaker A asks for the needle to speaker B because the speaker A has tried to find it but he could not get the needle, and speaker B answers it by expressing demonstrative intensifier'senenetiyanya' (here it is).
+For instance, The conversation (26) below is from Genggelang village.
+Speaker A asks for the needle from speaker B because speaker A has tried to find it, but he could not get the needle, and speaker B answers it by expressing demonstrative intensifier'senenetiyanya'(here it is).

-26) A: mbeokonepenaoqjait ono?

-Where atyou.Hon know needle that

-"where did you put the needle?"
+16) A: mbeokonepenaoqjait ono?
+Where atyou.Hon know needle that. "where did you put the needle?"

-Toneekelek-qu meta dek-qutempur-tempur Past from-1sg search not-1sg find "I looked for it, but I didn't find it"
+Toneekelek-qu meta dek-qutempur-tempur Past from-1sg search not-1sg find "I looked for it, but I didn't find it."

-B: senenetiyanya This one it "Here it is"

-27) bersi-n sinenejuluk, terusgawekyaampok ta aro Cleas-APPL this one first then do 3sg then 1pl do "clean this one first then we do"
+- B: senenetiyanya This one it "Here it is." - 17) bersi-n sinenejuluk, terusgawekyaampok taaro Cleas-APPL this one first then do 3sg then 1pl do "clean this one first then we do."

-Sinonoaginsekek-sekekbersi

-That one so one.redup clean

-"That in order that it is clean one by one"
+Sinonoaginsekek-sekekbersi That one so one.redup clean "That in order that it is clean one by one."

 The second example (27) is taken from the speakers of Bayan.
-The sentence uses proximal demonstrative intensifierin 'bersi-n sinene' to emphasize which one should be clean first, and also distal demonstrative intensifier sinonoin the second sentence to intensify the second object can be done after the firs object.
-Thus, demonstrative intensifier here can show which object the speaker is emphasizing.
+The sentence uses proximal demonstrative intensifierin 'bersi-n sinene' to emphasize which one should be clean first, and also distal demonstrative intensifier sinono in the second sentence to intensify the second object can be done after the first object.
+Thus, the demonstrative intensifier here can show which object the speaker is emphasizing.